ohsu-qin/qiprofile-rest-client/qiprofile_rest_client/model/README.rst

 Model Development Notes
 =======================

-* mongoengine 0.8.7 has the following bug:
+* mongoengine 0.8.7, and probably later versions, has the following
+  bug:

   Each mongoengine non-embedded class embedded field must specify a class by reference rather than name, e.g.::